knoxgon/react-auctionhouse-server/README.md

-# ngscanner-backend
+# ExpressJS Backend
-backend, nodejs, mongodb, mongoose, express, expressjs, Joi, JoiValidator, node
+backend, nodejs, mongodb, mongoose, express, expressjs, Joi, JoiValidator, node, jwt, jsonwebtoken

 ## This application is intended to be a core backend firmware to support traffic to another frontend site which I'm currently building ##